xinity/dcos-docs-site/pages/1.13/installing/planning-and-infra/node-formatting/index.md

 Other considerations include:
 - Network access to a public repository or internal Docker registry for all agents
 - On RHEL 7, firewalld must be stopped and disabled.
 There are known Docker issues that firewalld interacts poorly with.

+# Conclusion
+Considering planning and design requirements for Master nodes is a critical aspect to planning any DC/OS deployment.
+The reliability of the cluster, task workload (number of tasks supported), and performance is directly tied to the infrastructure which is implemented for the Master node function.
+Additionally, in the event that resources for Master nodes need to be reconsidered, changing the underlying infrastructure is tantamount to re-installing the cluster.
+While it is possible to add Agent nodes, and in various hardware profiles, it is less of a doable proposition for the Master nodes.